Give A CARE CARD and then let them take care from there. Gift Cards for talk therapy and individual counseling in Austin

 The best is yet to come and better can begin today.

-"I can give you a little insight into how therapy with me could be.
-Although, with full transparency, who knows - every therapy is different.
+"I can give you a little insight into how talk therapy with me could be.
+Although, with full transparency, who knows - every individual counseling session is different.

 "I am not the expert here, you are.
-I am not an authority figure and I do not have greater knowledge or understanding.
-I can offer my own suggestions or perspective, but I avoid imposing my own ideas on you in therapy.
+As a psychotherapist I am not an authority figure and I do not have greater knowledge or understanding.
+I can offer my own suggestions or perspective during talk therapy, but I avoid imposing my own ideas on you in therapy.
 I value transparency, so I often will share those ideas, and receive direction from you.

 "In the beginning stages . . .

-I like to work collaboratively and with a ton of flexibility.
+I like to keep my talk therapy collaboratively and with a ton of flexibility.

-"We will work together to set a therapeutic agenda.
-Research shows that if you and I co-create explicit and clear ‘objectives’ or ‘goals’ then you will experience a better outcome from being in counseling.
-I have a framework I prefer to use, but depending on the nature of your concerns we may choose to create something new."
+"We will work together to set a an agenda for out individual counseling.
+Research shows that if you and I co-create explicit and clear ‘objectives’ or ‘goals’ then you will experience a better outcome from being in individual counseling.
+As your psychotherapist I have a framework I prefer to use for talk therapy, but depending on the nature of your concerns we may choose to create something new."

-"Where and when you experience change is hard to predict.
-No two counseling sessions are ever the same and the path of growth is always different person to person.
+"Where and when you experience change in talk therapy is hard to predict.
+No two individual counseling sessions are ever the same and the path of growth is always different person to person.
 Between sessions there will be ongoing opportunities to reflect upon insight, participate in experiments, strategies, exercises and chances to practice new skills.
 We are not limiting our work to live sessions.

 I am committed to being transparent, and while I hope that over time you trust me enough and our relationship becomes secure enough that you will be fully transparent with me, I can’t require you to be.
 I will build in time at the end of every session to check in and hear from you about your experience during the session."

-In the spirit of either transparency, full disclosure, satisfying curiosity, appreciating being a multi-dimensional human - who I am outside of the role of therapist, counselor or coach and the confines of the screen.
-Click on the link to learn about my other businesses and projects unrelated to therapy or counseling
+In the spirit of either transparency, full disclosure, satisfying curiosity, appreciating being a multi-dimensional human - who I am outside of the role of psychotherapist, counselor or coach and the confines of the screen.
+Click on the link to learn about my other Austin businesses and projects unrelated to talk therapy or individual counseling